Blueberryfi/blueberry-core/README.md

 Additional documentation can be found [here](https://docs.blueberry.garden/).
 Here are some key features:

-The protocol is integrated with existing lending protocol (Blueberry Money Market).
+The protocol is integrated with an existing lending protocol (Blueberry Money Market).
 Whenever a user wants to borrow funds (on leverage) to yield farm additionally, Blueberry Bank will borrow from the lending protocol (Blueberry Money Market).

 - A wide varitey of assets are borrow-able, including stables like USDC, USDT, DAI.
 - Each "spell" defines how the protocol interacts with the end deployment.
 Such as concentrated liquidity vaults, e.g. Ichi vault.